 Why do we have Community Safety Cameras in Lower Hutt?

-Several years ago our community asked Council to do more towards making Lower Hutt a safer place to work, live and play.
+Several years ago our community asked Council to do more towards making Lower Hutt a safer place to live, work and play.

-We found a need to provide a camera network that would not only record safety incidents, but also detect and initiate a response when (or preferably before) problems occurred.
+We found that providing a camera network would not only record safety incidents, but also detect and initiate a response when (or ideally before) problems occurred.

 What do the cameras look for?